 Monsoon Valley White Shiraz with Lobster and Frozen Red Curry

-..starting with the white shiraz and lobster with frozen red curry.
-Thai wine with Thai flavours – that’s what I really wanted when I visited Hua Hin Hills vineyard and this pairing served it up in spades.
-Pleasantly surprising from start to finish, the white shiraz had an unexpected and refreshing sparklle.
+..starting with the white Shiraz and lobster with frozen red curry.
+Thai wine with Thai flavours – that’s what I really wanted when I visited and this pairing served it up in spades.
+Pleasantly surprising from start to finish, the white Shiraz had an unexpected and refreshing sparkle.
 There was a sweetness, which I had expected and definite notes of vanilla but neither lingered too long and overall the wine sat on the dry side.

 The lobster (something that’s very popular in Hua Hin) was actually the best lobster I’ve ever tasted.
 Ever.
 Cooked perfectly (the chef avoided turning it into rubber – not something all chefs can manage), was well seasoned and with the sweet spice of the red curry, it was a winning combination that could give the popular French cheese and wine duo a run for its money.